pedroandreou/BarcodeScanner/README.md

-## Tasks:
+## :dart: Tasks to accomplish

-- Create a Barcode Scanner using ZXing.Net.Mobile nugget
+Create a Barcode Scanner using ZXing.Net.Mobile nugget